 This vote is non-binding.
 The Board and the Compensation Committee expect to consider the outcome of the vote when considering future executive compensation decisions to the extent they can determine the cause or causes of any significant negative voting results.
-At our 2022 annual meeting, shareholders owning 95 percent of the shares that were voted in this matter approved our executive compensation.
+At our 2023 annual meeting, shareholders owning 98 percent of the shares that were voted in this matter approved our executive compensation.

 As described at length in the Compensation Discussion and Analysis section of this proxy statement, we believe our executive compensation program is reasonable, competitive and strongly focused on pay for performance.
 The compensation of our Named Executive Officers varies depending upon the achievement of pre-established performance goals, both individual and corporate.
-Our short-term incentive is tied to earnings per share, safety performance targets, and diversity training participation targets that reward our executives when they deliver targeted results.
+Our short-term incentive is tied to earnings per share, safety performance targets, system safety and reliability targets, customer experience targets, and diversity targets that reward our executives when they deliver targeted results.
 Our long-term incentive performance shares or units vest based upon the level of achievement of certain pre-established performance goals over a three-year performance period as described in the Compensation Discussion and Analysis.
 Through stock ownership guidelines, equity incentives and clawback provisions, we align the interests of our executives with those of our shareholders and our long-term interests.
 Our executive compensation policies have enabled us to attract and retain talented and experienced senior executives who can drive financial and strategic growth objectives that are intended to enhance shareholder value.
-We believe that the 2022 compensation of our Named Executive Officers was appropriate and aligned with our 2022 results and positions us for long-term growth.
+We believe that the 2023 compensation of our Named Executive Officers was appropriate and aligned with our 2023 results and positions us for long-term growth.